Daniel H. Hastings: Early career

-Start of political career
+Political career

 Active in politics as a Republican, in 1878 he managed the successful Congressional campaign of his law partner, Seth Hartman Yocum, a Republican running as a Greenbacker.

 In 1882 he was active in the unsuccessful campaign of James A. Beaver for governor.
 In 1886, he was a delegate to the state Republican convention, and gave the nominating speech for Beaver, who ran successfully for governor.
 In 1887 he was chairman of the state Republican convention.

 Hastings was a delegate to the 1888 Republican National Convention, and gave the nominating speech for John Sherman.
 He also gave a seconding speech for Levi P. Morton after Morton was nominated for Vice President.

 Military career

 In July 1877 Hastings joined the Pennsylvania State Militia as paymaster of the 5th Regiment with the rank of Captain.
 Within a year he had been appointed Lieutenant Colonel and second-in-command of his regiment, and soon afterwards he was appointed assistant adjutant of the Pennsylvania Militia's 2nd Brigade.
 By 1880 he had been promoted to commander of the 5th Regiment with the rank of colonel.

 In 1887, governor and fellow Bellefonte resident James A. Beaver named Hastings as Adjutant General of the state Militia with the rank of major general.

 In his role as adjutant general, Hastings led relief efforts following the 1889 Johnstown Flood, for which he gained statewide attention and praise.